vergeldelacruz/rebel-artist-web/README.md

 # rebel-artist-web
-A SPA develop using React and Apollo Client.
-This project consumes data from a GraphQL server.
+A Single Page Application (SPA) develop using React & Apollo Client and consumes data from a GraphQL server.

 ## Quick Setup